Empty Bowls

-Empty Bowls is an international project to fight hunger, personalised by artists and art organisations on a community level.
-The money raised is donated to soup kitchens, food banks and other organisations fighting hunger locally.
+Empty Bowls is an international project to fight hunger, personalised by artists and art organizations on a community level.
+The money raised is donated to soup kitchens, food banks and other organizations fighting hunger locally.

-The promotion and growth of the project was originally managed by The Imagine/RENDER Group, a 501(c)3 organisation.
+The promotion and growth of the project was originally managed by The Imagine/RENDER Group, a 501(c)(3) organization.
 Each community's events are independent.
 The project expands one group of concerned artists and students at a time, and events take place in many areas in the United States and Canada, often in conjunction with the United Nations sponsored World Food Day.
 Empty Bowls now supports food related charities around the world.

 Charitable concept

 Empty Bowls allows participating artists and groups to create and donate bowls, then serve a simple meal.
 In some communities, ceramic artists are joined by wood turners, glassblowers, fiber artists, metal smiths, painters, sculptors, and other artists and craftspeople.
 In most cases guests choose a bowl to use that day and to keep as a reminder of all the empty bowls in the world.
 The artists often work in conjunction with local restaurants, groceries, and kitchens to provide a variety of foods for the attendees to sample.